Human trafficking in the United States: Reports

 The U.S. is working to eliminate human trafficking in the U.S. and worldwide.
 Each year, the Department of State releases data compiled on the state of human trafficking in many different countries, including the U.S., in accordance with the Trafficking Victim Protection Act of 2000's standards.
 It also releases data on trafficking cases under federal prosecution and estimates of those trafficked; however, the report cautions that the data may not be representative of the number of individuals actually trafficked due to both the lack of cohesion between many states and agencies battling human trafficking and the inability to account for undiscovered victims.
 Below is a compilation of data from a variety of U.S. agencies and the United Nations.

-Attorney General

-According to the Attorney General's 2005 report, an estimated 14,500–17,500 victims are trafficked into the United States each year, although that figure may be overstated.

-2011 Department of Justice report
+2024 Department of State report

-The findings of the U.S. Department of Justice's 2011 report, "Characteristics of Suspected Human Trafficking Incidents, 2008-2010", include:
+The findings of the U.S. Department of State's 2024 report, Western Hemisphere Tier Placements and Regional Maps for Human Trafficking Incidents 2023, include: